20 Best Podcasts in Spanish: Improve Your Listening Skills

 3. Coffee Break Spanish (beginner to intermediate)

-We can honestly say that this is one of the best Spanish podcasts accessible for free anywhere in the world right now.
+We can honestly say that this is one of the top Spanish podcasts accessible for free anywhere in the world right now.
 It is absolutely brilliant.

 In fact, all of the Coffee Break Language podcasts are excellent.

-Designed for beginners through to intermediate and advanced learners, Coffee Break Spanish consists of 15-20 minute lessons taught by Scotland-based Spanish teacher, Mark, and his fellow co-hosts.
+Designed for beginners through to intermediate and advanced learners, the Coffee Break Spanish podcast consists of 15-20 minute lessons taught by Scotland-based Spanish teacher, Mark, and his fellow co-hosts.

 Don’t be put off by the nationality – Mark has an excellent Spanish accent!